Koredotcom/docs/docs/xo/usecases/generate-a-knowledge-graph.md

   </tr>
 </table>

 ## Output

 The output JSON file is generated and placed under the project root directory with the name `ao_output.json`

 The output JSON file can directly be imported to Knowledge Graph in the bot.

-[See here](https://developer.kore.ai/docs/bots/bot-builder-tool/knowledge-task/importing-the-bot-ontology-from-csv-or-json/#Importing_Ontology) for steps to import Knowledge Graph.
+Please refer to this [link](https://developer.kore.ai/docs/bots/bot-builder-tool/knowledge-task/importing-the-bot-ontology-from-csv-or-json/#Importing_Ontology) for steps to import Knowledge Graph.

 > **<p style="color:#1338BE">NOTE</p>** When you try to import the Knowledge Graph it replaces the existing one.
 We recommend you take a back up before importing.